Tiny Home Cost Estimator

 Total Cost = A×C +L +P +E

 Where A is square footage, C is cost per square foot, L is land cost, P is labor cost, and E is extras.
-In plain language: you estimate the build portion by multiplying size by a per-square-foot number, then add the other line items.
+In plain language, the estimator first calculates the build portion from size and finish level, then adds the other major line items.
+That makes it easy to see whether your number is being pushed mainly by the house itself or by everything around it.

 This estimator intentionally stays simple.
-It does not automatically include permitting, inspections, impact fees, site prep (grading, driveway, septic, well), utility hookups, delivery/transport, taxes, insurance, or financing costs.
-If those apply to your project, add them into the Extras field or track them separately.
+It does not automatically include permitting, inspections, impact fees, site prep such as grading or driveway work, septic, well, utility hookups, delivery or transport, sales tax, property tax, insurance, or financing costs.
+If those apply to your project, add them into the Extras field or track them as a separate worksheet.

-If your tiny home is on wheels, land cost may be $0 (if you already own land or plan to rent a pad), but you may have higher trailer, towing, and compliance costs.
-If your tiny home is on a foundation, land and site work can become a major portion of the budget, especially in areas with strict zoning, engineered foundation requirements, or expensive utility connections.
+If your tiny home is on wheels, land cost may be $0 if you already have a place to put it or plan to rent a pad, but you may still face trailer, towing, registration, and compliance costs.
+If your tiny home is on a foundation, land and site work can become one of the biggest portions of the budget, especially in places with strict zoning, engineered foundation requirements, or expensive utility connections.

 Component Amount